Recycled Plastic Pellets from PP Raffia and Woven Production – Tips to Reuse them Better

 2. Printed PP woven / laminated bags

-Pellets reuse in injection molding machine and reprocess new plastic films.
+Pellets reuse in injection molding process

-Some raffia producers are able to reuse the pellets from the printed bags in tape extrusion lines, but in a relatively small percentage compared to the recycled pellets from non-printed raffia.
+Some raffia producers are able to reuse the pellets from the printed bags in tape extrusion lines but in a relatively small percentage compared to the recycled pellets from non-printed raffia.

 In addition, the output can be slightly affected as the production line speed has to be reduced (in order to prevent the tapes from breaking during production).
-This grade of recycled pellets is normally used for reduced tenacity applications.
+This grade of recycled pellets is normally used for reduced-tenacity applications.

 Hence, apart for their reusability in PP raffia production, recycled pellets from heavily printed PP woven bags such as AD*Star bags, cement bags, fertilizer bags, sugar and salt bags can easily be used again in injection molding applications as well as for making PP ropes, PP straps and PP thread.